BachoSeven/dotfiles/README.md

 ## Eye-candy

 - I set `gruvbox` colors in Xresources, zathura, ncspot, dircolors, dunst, neovim, copyq, all suckless config and anywhere else (although I tried to keep a commented solarized alternative where I could for nostalgia).
-I also set them in the **[tty](https://www.reddit.com/r/unixporn/comments/igdhic/etcissue_material_gruvbox_virtual_console_login/)**.
+I even set them in the **[tty](https://www.reddit.com/r/unixporn/comments/igdhic/etcissue_material_gruvbox_virtual_console_login/)**.
 - I also use `pywal` now and then, you will find various attempts at integrating it with other programs across this repo
 - The compositor is `picom` ([picom-ibhagwan-git](https://aur.archlinux.org/packages/picom-ibhagwan-git/) fork)
 - Icons are Joypixels ([ttf-joypixels](https://www.archlinux.org/packages/community/any/ttf-joypixels/))